Nilpotence in normed MGL-modules: Detecting zero rings

 We first prove a version of our main theorem over fields. \begin{theorem} Let $k$ be a field, $\ell$ a prime invertible in $k$, and $E \in \NAlg(\SH(S))$.
 Suppose that $\ell^n = 0 \in \pi_0(E)$ for some $n$, and also that Then also \end{theorem} \begin{proof} It is necessary and sufficient to show that $(E \wedge \MGL)_\ell^\wedge \wequi 0$.
 Let For each $i$, there exists a finite separable extension $k_i/k$ containing a primitive $\ell$-th root of unity which is adequate (in the sense of Definition \ref{def:adequate}) for $R_i$.
 Since base change along a finite separable extension commutes with completion (being a right adjoint), $R_i$ is stable under finite separable base change, and hence\NB{Or: $R_i \wedge E|_{k_i}$ is complete since $E$ is torsion.} $R_i \wedge E|_{k_i} \wequi 0$ by Corollary \ref{cor:vanishing-smash-product}.
 Thus by Lemma \ref{lemm:detect-zero-normed} we find that $R_i \wedge E \wequi 0$, and hence $\MGL[v_{i+1}^{-1}]/(\ell, v_1, \dots, v_i) \wedge E \wequi 0$ for all $i$.
 By Lemma \ref{lemm:final}, there exists a further finite separable extension $k'/k$ such that $E \wedge \MGL/\ell|_{k'} \wequi 0$, whence $(E \wedge \MGL)_\ell^\wedge|_{k'} \wequi 0$.
 We conclude by a final application of Lemma \ref{lemm:detect-zero-normed}. \end{proof}

-The above easily implies our result over more general bases. \begin{theorem} Let $S$ be a noetherian scheme of finite dimension, $\ell$ a prime invertible on $S$, and $E \in \NAlg(\SH(S))$.
-Suppose that $\ell^n = 0 \in \pi_0(E)$ for some $n$, and also that Then also \end{theorem} \begin{proof} Pullback to fields is conservative \cite[Corollary 14]{bachmann-real-etale}, formation of normed spectra is compatible with arbitrary base change \cite{bachmann-powerops}\todo{add section reference later}, and $\MGL$ is stable under base change (since the Grassmannians it is built out of are). \end{proof}
+One may prove that normed spectra are stable under arbitrary base change; this is explained in the forthcoming work \cite{bachmann-splitting}.
+Using this, the above easily implies our result over more general bases. \begin{theorem} Let $S$ be a noetherian scheme of finite dimension, $\ell$ a prime invertible on $S$, and $E \in \NAlg(\SH(S))$.
+Suppose that $\ell^n = 0 \in \pi_0(E)$ for some $n$, and also that Then also \end{theorem} \begin{proof} Pullback to fields is conservative \cite[Corollary 14]{bachmann-real-etale}, formation of normed spectra is compatible with arbitrary base change \cite{bachmann-splitting}, and $\MGL$ is stable under base change (since the Grassmannians it is built out of are). \end{proof}

 \begin{theorem} Let $S$ be a noetherian scheme of finite dimension, and write $\scr S$ for the set of primes not invertible on $S$.
 Let $E \in \NAlg(\SH(S))$ and suppose that Then also \end{theorem} \begin{proof} It suffices to show that for every $\ell \not\in \scr S$ we have $E \wedge \MGL_{(\ell)} \wequi 0$, whence replacing $E$ by $E \wedge \MGL_{(\ell)}$ we may assume that $E$ is an $\ell$-local $\MGL$-module.
 Under this assumption $E[1/\ell] \wequi E_\Q \wequi E \wedge \H\Q \wequi 0$, and hence $\ell^n = 0 \in \pi_0(E)$ for some $n$.
 Since also $E \wedge \H\Z/\ell \wequi 0$, the theorem implies that $E \wedge \MGL/\ell \wequi 0$.
 From this we deduce that also $E \wedge \MGL/\ell^N \wequi 0$ for all $N$.
 Finally since $\ell^n = 0$ in $E$, $E \wedge \MGL$ is a wedge summand of $E \wedge \MGL/\ell^n$, which is zero.
 This concludes the proof. \end{proof}